-The Pangasianodon Hypophthalmus, commonly known as Iridescent Shark is not a species of Shark family, instead, it belongs to the Catfish group, that belongs to the Pangasiidae family.
+The Pangasianodon Hypophthalmus, commonly known as Iridescent Shark is not a species of Shark family, instead, it belongs to the Catfish group, which belongs to the Pangasiidae family.
 The Shark Catfish is commonly found in the basins of the Mekong and in the River Chao Phraya.
 This fish is popular in those areas as a food source.
 The meat of this fish is marketed by the name ‘Swai’.
-As the name suggests, the iridescence and the alluring appearance are the reason of its popularity among the fish hobbyists.
+As the name suggests, the iridescence and the alluring appearance are the reason for its popularity among fish hobbyists.
 Some of the synonyms of this fish are Pangasius and Sutchi Catfish, which are derived from their botanical name.
-Pangasius Sutchi was derived in the early times, and then, recently, came the name Pangasius Hypophthalmus.
-The other names like Shark Catfish, Tiger Shark and Stripped Catfish are derived from their looks.
+Pangasius Sutchi was derived in the early times, and then, recently, came to the name Pangasius hypophthalmus.
+The other names like Shark Catfish, Tiger Shark, and Stripped Catfish are derived from their looks.

 The Iridescent Shark is a big sized fish that looks similar to the shark found in the marine waters.
 It attains a body length of 4 feet and weighs around 44 kg.
 In aquariums, these fish grow up to 3.25 feet.
 The body of this shark is compressed laterally, and is similar to the other species of the catfish group; they too possess 4 barbells.
 This fish is seen with dorsal fin on the top and a well grown adipose fin on the under part.
 The tail fin is long, and it possesses strong spines on the back and on each pectoral fin.
 These fish have a glittering glow or iridescence even at the juvenile age.
 But at that age, they possess two broad vertical dark bands along the lateral line that extends from the base of the pectoral fins towards the anal fin.
 These stripes are absent on the adult Shark catfish, and they are often found with the dark colored body, but retain the iridescence, after which they are named..
 The fins of this fish are often black or dark colored.
 The estimated lifespan of this fish is around 20 years.